By Aaron Gratch, Winemaker at Cellar Beast Winehouse

 About the Author: Aaron Gratch

-I’m a Winemaker, House Sommelier, and Tasting Room Manager at Cellar Beast Winehouse.
+I’m a Winemaker, House Sommelier (Level 3 Sommelier through the Wine School of Philiadelphia), and Tasting Room Manager at Cellar Beast Winehouse.
 Cabernet Sauvignon has constantly challenged and inspired me—it’s a grape that doesn’t give away its secrets easily.
 But when it’s grown in the right place and made with respect, it becomes one of the world’s most expressive and age-worthy wines in the wine industry.
 At Cellar Beast, we’re proud to offer wine drinkers a few interpretations of this varietal, each shaped by terroir, technique, and time.